msargordi/GitHub_RAG/README.md

 ## Requirements

-This project requires Python 3.7 or later.
+This project tested in Python 3.10.
 All necessary dependencies are listed in the `requirements.txt` file.
 You can install them using pip:
 ```
 pip install -r requirements.txt
 ```